ronniross/eco-benchmark/eco-benchmark-integration.md

 # Implementability and integration

-Instead of only a classical benchmark ``.parquet``'' file to be directly fed as queries to the LLM, the eco-benchmark extends the responsibility further to the development and deployment team.
+Instead of only a classical benchmark ``.parquet`` file to be directly fed as queries to the LLM, the eco-benchmark extends the responsibility further to the development and deployment team.

 How is the development of your LLMs or other AI models affecting environmental, socio-economic aspects?